 Land Rover LR2 Performance

-- "Drivers who expect the road-owning sensation provided by the LR4 or the Range Rover family will be disappointed.
-Nonetheless, you may like the LR2's relatively nimble character and, while the Ford-sourced turbo engine isn't the best of its breed, it adds noticeable pep to the LR2's step." -- AutoTrader
+- "Drivers who expect the road-owning sensation provided by the LR4 or the Range Rover family will be disappointed." -- AutoTrader

 - "When the time comes to leave the trails behind, the LR2 is plenty refined on the pavement, although customers seeking dynamic handling might be better served by another crossover." -- Left Lane News